Corruption in Nigeria: Gowon administration (August 1966 – July 1975)

 During the Gowon administration, two individuals from the middle belt of the country were accused of corruption.
-The Nigerian government controlled the newspapers, so the Daily Times and the New Nigerian gave great publicity to denunciations of the administration of Gomwalk, and Federal Commissioner Joseph Tarka by the two critics.
+The Nigerian government controlled the newspapers, so the Daily Times and the New Nigerian gave great publicity to denunciations of the administration of Gomwalk and Federal Commissioner Joseph Tarka by the two critics.
 A situation that may signal a cause for exigent action on corruption.

 Murtala administration (1975 – February 1976)

 In 1975, the administration of Murtala Mohammed made reformist changes.
 After a military coup brought it to power, the new government sacked a large number of prior government officials and civil servants, many of whom had been criticized for the misuse of power they wielded under the largely uneducated military of Gowon.

 Obasanjo administration (February 1976 – September 1979)

 The first administration of Olusegun Obasanjo was a continuation of the Murtala Mohammed administration and was focused on completing the transition program to democracy, as well as implementing the national development plans.
-Major projects including building new refineries, pipelines, expanding the national shipping and airlines as well as hosting FESTAC was done during this administration.
-A number of these national projects were conduits to distribute favours and enrich connected politicians.
+Major projects including building new refineries, pipelines, expanding the national shipping and airlines as well as hosting FESTAC were done during this administration.
+Several of these national projects were conduits to distribute favors and enrich connected politicians.
 The famous Afrobeat musician, Fela Kuti, sang variously about major scandals involving the international telecommunication firm ITT led by Chief MKO Abiola in Nigeria, which the then head of state, Gen Olusegun Obasanjo, was associated with.
-In addition to this, the Operation Feed the Nation Program, and the associated land grab under the Land Use Decree implemented by the then head of state was used as conduits to reward cronies, and his now-famous Otta Farm Nigeria (OFN) was supposedly a project borne out of this scandal.
+In addition to this, the Operation Feed the Nation Program, and the associated land grab under the Land Use Decree implemented by the then head of state were used as conduits to reward cronies, and his now-famous Otta Farm Nigeria (OFN) was supposedly a project borne out of this scandal.